danascheider/oauth-2-rails-react/ch-4-ex-3/README.md

 In particular, I've modified the query string sent to the client's callback URI to include the user's `sub` value.
 When the authorization code is exchanged for a token, the client then includes a `user` param with this value that the auth server can use to identify the resource owner.

+Another case involving users is the `/approve` endpoint of the auth server.
+In this handler, when the `response_type` is set to `'token'`, a 500 response is returned if the user is missing.
+However, in the book's examples, if the `response_type` is `'code'`, there is no validation to make sure the user exists.
+I've changed this so the presence of a user is validated for both response types and an error returned if no user is present.

 ### Nonce

 The `AuthorizationsController#generate_token_response` method in the authorization server takes a `nonce` as an optional argument.
 In the `#token` endpoint, this value is passed in as the nonce associated with the `AuthorizationCode` when it was created.
 The book's example doesn't actually use the nonce in generating the tokens, though, nor is there a way to actually set a nonce for the authorization code model.
 Like users, this seems to be functionality that the authors didn't fully implement, or was intended as an extension for readers.